DimitrisTsounis/CountriesApp/README.md

 - Unit Tests.
 - Docker Compose file included in order to run the API, spin up a docker image of MS SqlServer and apply migrations.
 - Supports Swagger for API documentation when run in development mode.
+- Includes Postman collection with the available API endpoints for debugging.

 ## Clone & Run app
 ### Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your machine.